 10. Vitamin D deficiency

 Studies have shown a link between vitamin D deficiency and heart disease.
-It has been suggested that vitamin D can lower blood pressure by reducing the activity of the renin-angiotensin-aldosterone system, which plays an important role in regulating blood volume and vascular resistance.
+It has been suggested that vitamin D can lower blood pressure by reducing the activity of the renin-angiotensin-aldosterone system, which plays a vital role in regulating blood volume and vascular resistance.
 Others studies have shown that vitamin D can prevent tissue scarring from forming in the heart, reduce the effects of diabetes and prevent blood clots.
 A simple blood test will determine if you have a vitamin D deficiency.

 11. Blood type